10 Alternative Souvenirs From Russia

 Malachite box or casket is not only beautiful but also a useful souvenir.
 You can store any jewelry in it but such a box is a real jewel itself.
 So this is also a great gift from Russia!

 I do not think that the search for Russian souvenirs is a difficult task.
 In any case, kokoshnik, Gzhel or traditional clothes can be found almost at every corner in Moscow.
 But if you want to buy unusual souvenirs or to surprise your friends and relatives, alternative souvenirs are what you really need!
-For more special things just sign in for our Made in Moscow Shopping Tour.
+For more special things just sign in for our Alternative Moscow: Art, Design & Wine Tour.

 by Denis Bets